 Lay a stuffed jalapeño into the bottom of each of the muffin pan holes and set aside while you mix up the meatloaf.

 Tip: You will most likely have cream cheese mixture left over so I recommend that you buy extra jalapeños.
 The extras do not need to be blanched.
-Just cut them off at the stem, cut them in half lengthwise, clean them, seed them and stuff them with the cream cheese.
+Just cut them off at the stem, cut them in half lengthwise, clean them, seed them and stuff them with the cream cheese mixture.
 You can then wrap them with half pieces of bacon.
 Smoke them for 3 hours for a killer appetizer.

 Note: This custom recipe does not use bread crumbs or other fillers but you can feel free to use about a 1/4 cup of quick oats or fresh bread crumbs if you like to make the meat go just a little further and/or to add some bulk.